 In terms of the ballparks themselves, are we in for radical changes?
 Think first about the baseball viewing experience at home.
 It’s pretty good.
 You have your sizeable hi-def TV in front of you; you have the game showing the best views of the action, multiple replays and up-to-the-minute information.
 You also have relatively cheap food and drinks at your side, the capacity to pause the action to head to the bathroom (without waiting in line for a stall, mind you), and it’s all right there at home without having to spend money on gas, transit and parking.
 Now think about that seat you have down the left-field line.
 You have the in-person view and the panoramic vision of what’s happening on the field, and that’s great.
 There’s the giant video board that gives you replays, but it still functions more as a marketing device for the team, showing upcoming promotions, birthday messages, dot racing and kissing couples.
 Finally, you’re hoping the people around you are behaving.
 Sometimes, they just aren’t, as your frayed nerves from the nonstop profanity and the soaked, beer-stained back of your shirt will sometimes attest.

-With major league attendance having dropped some 5-7% since its 2007 apex, teams should be starting to think about how to bring the home theater experience to the ballpark.
-Start with the giant video boards, like the 202-foot-wide HD screen at Seattle’s Safeco Field that’s currently the majors’ largest—even larger than the behemoth screen looming above the football field at AT&T Stadium, home of the NFL’s Dallas Cowboys.
+With major league attendance having dropped some 10% since its 2007 apex, teams should be starting to think about how to bring the home theater experience to the ballpark.
+Start with the giant hi-def video boards—massive, brilliantly bright screens that dominate the attention of those looking out toward the outfield.
 But how about multiple boards, smaller ones, perhaps to show other games taking place before the games or between innings?
 Maybe it’s overkill, but how often do you hear of people experiencing seizures from the overstimulation of multiple screens at sportsbooks or the local bar and grill?